FSReed/FSReed_CS61C_Fall_2020/Notes/Week5-RISC-V_Instruction_Representation.md

 **In short**, this means RISC-V needs to support instructions in 16-byte length, so we will represent the offset by $PC = PC + immediate \times 2$.
 Moving a single line of code will change the immediate in B-Format, but moving all of code won't change it, because it's a relative address between two lines of code.

+- In RISC-V, we are always directing to an even address and this is the reason why the offset has to be even.
+In this case, the immediate in B-Format is representing the number of **2-byte spaces**.
-- In this CS61C course, this immediate has to be an even number, because all instructions are 32-byte long, and the byte offset of PC should be a multiple of 4.
+- And *in this CS61C course*, **this immediate** has to be an even number because all instructions we are learning are **4-byte-long**, and the byte offset of PC should be a multiple of 4.
-- This 12-bit long immediate encodes **even** 13-bit signed byte offsets(the lowest bit of offset is always 0, so no need to store it).
+- This 12-bit long immediate encodes a 13-bit signed offset **in byte**(the lowest bit of offset is always 0, so no need to store it).

 And this is B-Format:
 ![B-Format](./Image/Week5/week5-10.png)